Texas Sales Tax Bond (Continuous Bond of Seller)

 Quick Takeaways

-• Retailers in Texas must obtain a comptroller bond when applying for a tax permit to ensure they pay all sales taxes.
+• Retailers in Texas must obtain a sales tax bond when applying for a tax permit to ensure they pay all sales taxes.

 • The Texas Comptroller of Public Accounts determines the bond amount required for each organization.

-• According to Texas Administrative Code, applicants must post a Texas sales tax bond (or another acceptable form of security) of $100,000 or four times their average monthly tax liability – whichever is greater.
+• According to the Texas Administrative Code, applicants must post a bond (or another acceptable form of security) of $500 to $100,000, or four times their average monthly tax liability.

 Who needs a Texas sales tax bond?